 |Height:||7-12 inches||Uses:||Containers, edging for beds or walkways, shade gardens, winter blooms indoors, woodland areas|

 |Common Pests and Disease:||Aphids, whiteflies; Botrytis, powdery mildew, root rot||Species:||Fournieri|

 Happier than a Clown

-You’re sure to be cheered each time you see these clown-faced flowers smiling at you from the depths of the shady spots of your garden.
+You’re sure to be cheered each time you see these clown-faced flowers smiling at you from shady spots of your garden.